 My choices are based on recent tastings or experiences of places I’ve returned to several times over the years.
 They obviously reflect my subjective preferences and (limited) experience, rather than representing some sort of purported “best of” list.

-There are dozens, if not hundreds, of wonderful patisseries in the capital, and I can’t pretend to have knowledge of them all.
+There are dozens, if not hundreds, of fantastic patisseries in the capital, and I can’t pretend to have first-hand knowledge of all of them.
 And because I don’t know the left bank nearly as well as the right, my list is also imbalanced in that regard (leaving me with some, erm, *painful* research to carry out in the future).

 Scroll down to the end for links to more complete suggestions on the best addresses in Paris.
 In the meantime, I hope you enjoy this laywoman’s account of a few unforgettable tastings.

 Over time, I hope to add more pastries and patissiers to the list as I widen my horizons.
 In the meantime, feel free to share some of your own tastings and suggestions in the comments field at the end of the post!